 Part 1: Rescaling Transboundary Water Governance

-7. Rescaling Water Governance: From Federal-Federal to Watershed Initiatives
+4. Rescaling Water Governance: From Federal-Federal to International Watershed Initiatives

-8. What Boundary?
-What Whale?
+9. What Boundary, What Whale?
 Whose Responsibility?
 The Blurring of Political and Cultural Boundaries in Marine Governance

 Emma S. Norman is an Assistant Professor of Geography at Michigan Technological University, USA.
 Previously she worked in the Program on Water Governance, University of British Columbia, Canada, and for ten years was on the Faculty, Native Environmental Science Program, Northwest Indian College, Bellingham, Washington State.